phoenixframework/phoenix/G_channels.md

     :ignore
   end

-  def handle_in("new_msg", %{"body" => body}, socket) do
-    broadcast! socket, "new_msg, %{body: body}
-    {:noreply, socket}
 end
-end
 ```

-For our chat aEventson, we'll allow anyone to join the "rooms:lobby" topic, but any other room will be considered private and special authorization, say from a database, will be required.
+For our chat app, we'll allow anyone to join the "rooms:lobby" topic, but any other room will be considered private and special authorization, say from a database, will be required.
+We won't worry about private chat rooms for this exercise, but feel free to explore after we finish.
 To authorize the socket to join a topic, we return `{:ok, socket}`.
 To deny access, we return `:ignore`.

 With our channel in place, lets head over to `web/static/js/app.js` and get the client and server talking.